 Fussy Deodorant

-I have not experienced any white marks with this product either.
-I try not to apply too much – and just make sure those pits are dry first!
+I use Fussy regularly and really like it – it works well for me, and I’ve never experienced any white marks with this product either.
+I try not to apply too much though – and just make sure those pits are dry first as well!

 Wild Deodorant